alan-turing-institute/data-safe-haven/docs/source/deployment/index.md

 Please contact the development team in case of any problems.
 :::

-Enter the base directory and run:
+Enter the base directory and start a new `hatch` environment by doing the following:

 ```{code} shell
 $ hatch shell